wenkangjing/notes-launch-school/kb/html&css/html-semantic.md

 `article` can contain 'header', 'section', 'footer', can contains multiple sections

+> The <article> element is used to identify a section of independent, self-contained content that may be independently distributed or reused.
+We’ll often use the <article> element to mark up blog posts, newspaper articles, user-submitted content, and the like.

 `section`: A general rule is that the section element is appropriate only if the element's contents would be listed explicitly in the document's outline.

+>The <section> element is used to identify a thematic grouping of content, which generally, but not always, includes a heading.
+The grouping of content within the <section> element may be generic in nature, but it’s useful to identify all of the content as related.

 ```
 article